OnroerendErfgoed/oeblog/posts/2019/ilucidare.rst

 future of heritage <https://ilucidare.eu>`_.
 We assimilate innovation to improve the preservation of heritage, to enhance decision-making, to support the management or to provide information to a broad public.
-To this end, we are mixing new technologies or new ways paradigm's with out care are responsabilities for heritage.
+To this end, we are mixing new technologies or new paradigms with our care and responsabilities for heritage.
 Today we focus on a few tangible results of this innovation driven approach that demonstrate how well heritage, technology and digitisation match.